top of page

 Size:

 The RWAF recommend a hutch no smaller than 6ft x 2ft x2ft, with an attached exercise run of 8ft long, 6ft wide and 3ft tall.
-This sounds very large in contrast to what they used to live in but this is space they need to be able to display natural behaviours. rabbits were first domesticated for meat, they are now pets and we need to reach their minimum requirements which means we must try our best to provide them with an environment as natural and as close as possible to reach their needs.
+This sounds very large in contrast to what they used to live in but this is the space they need to be able to display natural behaviours.
+Rabbits were first domesticated for meat, they are now pets and we need to reach their minimum requirements which means we must try our best to provide them with an environment as natural and as close as possible to match their needs.

 Location: